tophertimzen/tophertimzen.github.io/_posts/2014-12-04-Windowsx64Shellcode.markdown

 Now we can get the address of the MessageBox function that was described before.

-	mov rdx, 0xbc4da2a8 ; hash for MessageBoxA from rot13
-	mov rcx, rax
+	mov rdx, 0xbc4da2a8 	;hash for MessageBoxA from rot13 mov rcx, rax
 	call GetProcessAddress